RubixML/ML/docs/classifiers/radius-neighbors.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/Classifiers/RadiusNeighbors.php">Source</a></span>

 # Radius Neighbors
-Radius Neighbors is a spatial tree-based classifier that takes the weighted vote of each neighbor within a fixed user-defined radius measured by a kernel distance function.
+Radius Neighbors is a spatial tree-based classifier that takes the weighted vote of each neighbor within a fixed user-defined radius measured by a kernelized distance function.
+Since the radius of the search can be constrained, Radius Neighbors is more robust to outliers than [K Nearest Neighbors](k-nearest-neighbors.md).

-> **Note:** Unknown samples with 0 samples from the training set that are within radius will be labeled as outliers (*-1*).
+> **Note:** Unknown samples with 0 samples from the training set within radius will be labeled as outliers (*-1*).

 **Interfaces:** [Estimator](../estimator.md), [Learner](../learner.md), [Probabilistic](../probabilistic.md), [Persistable](../persistable.md)